Q: What are my client rights and responsibilities?

 A: ACCC does not charge a fee for budget counseling.
 There is a one-time fee of $39 for enrollment into the debt management program.
-The enrollment fee may be waived or reduced depending on your state's regulations or financial hardship.
-There is also a monthly maintenance fee of $5 per account with a minimum of $5 and a maximum of $35.
-The monthly maintenance fee may be waived or reduced depending on your state's regulations or financial hardship.
+The enrollment fee may be waived or reduced depending on your state’s regulations or financial hardship.
+There is also a monthly maintenance fee of $7 per account with a minimum of $7 and a maximum of $70.
+The monthly maintenance fee may be waived or reduced depending on your state’s regulations or financial hardship.
 As a non-profit agency, the fees help to defray the cost of providing services to the many enrolled individuals.
 ACCC prides itself in having the lowest effective fee structure in the industry.
 The average monthly maintenance fee for our clients is $25.

-A: Our Debt Management Program can help you with unsecured debts such as credit cards, department store cards, medical bills, signature loans, and many collection accounts.
+A: Our Debt Management Program can help you with unsecured debts such as credit cards, department store cards, collection debt, some installment loans, and many collection accounts.

 A: Many creditors will lower the interest rate immediately upon acceptance of a Debt Management Proposal.
 Others may wait for three consecutive program payments to post on your account before lowering the interest rate.

 A: Once your debt management proposal is accepted by the creditor, and generally after making three consecutive payments, many creditors will reage a delinquent account to show as current on your credit report.
 Federal law prohibits creditors from reaging an account more than once in a five-year period.